 Consumers who use a credit card or debit card to make purchases are protected by both local regulations and Visa and/or Mastercard international dispute resolution guidelines.
-Additionally, many financial institutions around the globe have Treating Clients Fairly (TCF) guidelines in place that protect consumers from malicious or unscrupulous online merchants, particularly those who specifically target the most vulnerable among us.
+Additionally, many financial institutions around the globe have Treating Clients Fairly (TCF) guidelines in place that protect consumers from malicious or unscrupulous online merchants.

 However, few consumers are aware that it’s also possible to dispute transactions for goods or services you indeed agreed to purchase.
 These authorized transactions result in what is called a “Goods or Services” dispute.

 Goods or Services disputes are often complex in nature since they usually are the result of a transaction that took place on a merchant’s website.
 Consumers have the right to chargeback transactions if nothing was received, something was broken and even if the purchases were made due to misleading advertisements.

 However, issuing banks are often hesitant to solve a claim in favor of the customer.
 They are careful to avoid “friendly fraud,” when a customer wants a chargeback even though they intend to keep the item.
 Visa and Mastercard have each changed the guidelines for such claims multiple times over the last several years to combat friendly fraud.

 Anyone who has reversed charges on a credit card knows something about the chargeback process.
 Crypto users may wonder if the same fund recovery process is available to them.
 Can you get a bitcoin chargeback?

 The answer is “Yes” and “No.” Transactions can’t be reversed on the blockchain the way they can with a credit card chargeback.
 Every blockchain transaction creates a block that is permanent.